Eurosia Fabris: Devotional life and charity

 Fabris emulated the strong women of the Bible and aimed to become a treasure to her family.
 It is reported in her biographies that, even in times of crisis, she managed to balance the family budget, while exercising great charity towards the poor, especially towards orphans of World War I. She cared for the sick and gave them continuous assistance, especially during the final illness and death of her husband Carlo, in 1930.

 Fabris became a member of the Secular Franciscan Order, the third order founded by St. Francis of Assisi.
 This she did by attempting to maintain a spirit of poverty and joy in her home.
 Fabris died on 8 January 1932, and was buried in the church of Marola.

 Beatification

 Pope Pius XII wished that Fabris's life were better known among all Christian families, and she was proclaimed Venerable on 7 July 2003, by Pope John Paul II.
 In 2004, a miracle was officially recognized by the Catholic Church as having come through her intervention; she is said to have healed a sick woman thought by doctors to be beyond recovery.
-On 7 February 2005, the process of canonization was initiated at the Diocesan curia of Padova, after some initial difficulties promoting the cause.
+On 7 February 2005, the process of canonization was initiated at the Diocesan curia of Padua, after some initial difficulties promoting the cause.
 In November 2005 Fabria has been beatified.